Hermitian-Yang-Mills connections on collapsing elliptically fibered $K3$ surfaces: Introduction

 Although our main result only applies to the restriction of $\Xi_i$ to each fiber, one may hope to demonstrate convergence on any compact set away from a finite number of fibers.
 Nishinou achieves this in \cite{N1} and \cite{N3}, as his assumptions allow a Poincar\'e type inequality in a neighborhood of a fiber, even in the elliptic curve case (this follows from the estimate in Lemma 6.43 from \cite{Fuk2}).
 This estimate implies that once $C^0$ control of the complexified gauge transformation is demonstrated on one fiber, it holds for nearby fibers.
 Unfortunately we are unable to extend Lemma 6.43 from \cite{Fuk2} to our setting, as our Poincare inequality (Proposition \ref{poincare}) requires a normalization that only holds fiberwise.
-However, we remain optimistic that another approach towards convergence in the base direction will work.
-One idea is to follow the approach taken by Fu in \cite{Fu}, who considers a specific rank two bundle over the product of two elliptic curves which is given by a two sheeted spectral cover (see Section \ref{bundles}).
+Another result in this direction is proven by Fu in \cite{Fu}, who considers a specific rank two bundle over the product of two elliptic curves which is given by a two sheeted spectral cover.
 He defines a reference metric which satisfies desired asymptotic behavior near the ramification points of the cover, and then demonstrates that the a sequence of HYM metrics will converge smoothly to this reference metric.
 Because in our setting we consider a spectral cover as well, one may hope to extend Fu's result to the K3 surface case.
 Here, one major difficulty is the problem of constructing a reference metric near the singularities of the fibration.
-It is possible that the asymptotic of the metrics constructed in \cite{CJY2, Simp2, Simp3} may provide a clue, and we hope to investigate these types of constructions in future work.
+It is possible that the asymptotics of the metrics constructed in \cite{CJY2, Simp2, Simp3} may provide a clue, and we hope to investigate these types of constructions in future work.

+Finally, we remark that after an earlier draft of this paper appeared, building on this work, the authors, along with Y. Zhang, were able to demonstrate convergence of $\Xi_i$ on compact sets away from a finite number of fibers, under the assumptions of Corollary \ref{maincor}.
+We direct the reader to \cite{DJZ} for details.